ThomasDevol/LC3-Exercises/README.md

 Problem Statement: Given a number N stored at memory location x4500.
 Where N can be any number between 0 and 32767.
 Print the number on the console.
 Modify Exercise 3 to get subroutines Quotient and Remainder.
 Implement a Stack to save (push) and  the digits as you figure them out right to left and pop and display them once you processed all digits.
 ----
 * Exercise 8:
 Problem Statement: Prompt the user to guess a number between 0 and 100.
-Ask the user questions
+Ask the user questions of the form: Is the number you guessed greater than a value.
+Use the response to ask your next question.
+See if you can figure out what the guessed number is?